adikulkarni11/ML-Climate-Project-Template-Fall2022/journal.md

 ### 10/31/22

 Currently, I have been able to acquire emission data from 56 different countries.
 Speicifically, each of these countries have emission data from the year 1990 to 2020.
 Further, I have generated charts of several of these countries which will benefit when I case study certain regions of the globe.
 For instance, I have already been able to compare climate change laws of countries such as Denmark and United States to observe patterns.
+In addition, I have a few side by side graph analysis already done (See case_study_1.png in src folder).

 The next steps is a deep analysis of this law and emission relationship.